-Bobby has been buying and selling in this industry since 1977, with knowledge of the basic and the peculiar.
+Bobby has been buying and selling in this industry since 1977, as a result, with knowledge of the basic and the peculiar.
 I’ll describe him as a “quick, on his feet” thinker.
-Looking at an estate home, his mind is positioning tables and merchandise almost immediately.
-Evaluating a room, he knows exactly what needs to be moved out and what needs to be moved in for aesthetics.
+Looking at an estate home, for example, his mind is positioning tables and merchandise almost immediately.
+Evaluating a room, as a result, he knows exactly what needs to be moved out and what needs to be moved in for aesthetics.

 In his words…

 “Visiting the outdoor swap meet, every weekend with my family growing up, introduced me to “other peoples stuff”.
 It was just as good as something new plus it offered an adventure digging for the unknown in all those boxes.
 It was something we looked forward to as a family.